Injectable Manufacturing Process – Step by Step Guide

 2. Pre-formulation studies

-Before proceeding with manufacturing, pre-formulation studies are conducted to evaluate the compatibility of the drug substance with various excipients.
+Before manufacturing, preformulation studies are conducted to evaluate the compatibility of the drug substance with various excipients.
 These studies aim to identify potential interactions that may affect the drug’s stability or efficacy.

-Physical and chemical properties of the drug are thoroughly examined to ensure optimal formulation.
+The drug’s physical and chemical properties are thoroughly examined to ensure optimal formulation.
 During preformulation studies, scientists assess:

-These studies provide critical insights into the behavior of the drug substance and help in the selection of excipients and formulation strategies.
+These studies provide critical insights into the behavior of the drug substance and aid in selecting excipients and formulation strategies.

 3. Sterility assurance